sancliffe/gcp-drop-mass-scanners/README.md

 ## Notes & caveats

-- All three scripts use `set -e`, so they'll exit immediately on any `gcloud` error (e.g. bad project ID, insufficient permissions).
+- All scripts use `set -e`, so they'll exit immediately on any `gcloud` error (e.g. bad project ID, insufficient permissions).
 - Each rule denies **all protocols/ports** (`--rules=all`) from its listed ranges — this is a blanket edge block, not a targeted port rule.
-- The three rules use adjacent priorities (`10`, `11`, `12`), giving them high precedence over other rules in the VPC — make sure they don't unintentionally conflict with rules you rely on elsewhere.
+- `block_omegatech.sh`, `block_hydracomms.sh`, and `block_lordvps.sh` share priority `12` since each targets a distinct, non-overlapping range — collisions aren't a concern, but keep this in mind if you rename or consolidate rules.
 - IP ranges owned by scanning services and hosting providers can change over time.
 Periodically verify entries against current provider documentation (e.g. Shodan, Censys, Palo Alto Cortex Xpanse) or WHOIS/ASN lookups rather than assuming these lists stay accurate indefinitely.
 - `block_vdsina.sh` ships with a project ID already filled in — review before running against your own environment, and avoid committing real project IDs, IPs, or logs you don't want public if you extend this repo.